Care instructions

 Stubborn stains:

-- If necessary: wood soap with a little water
+- If needed: wood soap with a little water

-- Always clean in the direction of the grain
+- Always clean in the direction of the fibers.

-- Tolerates slightly more light than other woods
+- It tolerates slightly more light than other woods.

 Oak: